Are You Engaging In Revenge Bedtime Procrastination?

 Many parents cherish the time when their children are asleep because it allows them to get things done and enjoy a bit of peace and quiet.
 For some, it is so cherished that they trade in sleep for more alone time.

 This phenomenon is known as revenge bedtime procrastination, and although it afflicts many parents, it can be adopted by anyone with a busy schedule.
 Simply put, revenge bedtime procrastination is when a person delays going to bed so they can do the things they didn’t have time for, typically leisure and entertainment.
-So even though they’d love to rest their head on their buckwheat hulls pillow, they know that by putting sleep off for another or hour to two, they can do something fun.
+So even though they’d love to rest their head on their buckwheat hull pillow, they know that by putting sleep off for another or hour to two, they can do something fun.

 Though the term revenge bedtime procrastination has been getting more attention recently, it was first introduced back in 2014.
 An article published in Frontiers in Psychology defined it as “failure to go to bed at the intended time, while no external circumstances prevent a person from doing so.”
 This definition later evolved when it was used to describe a trend in China where people worked 12-hour days and still chose to stay up later to get some personal time back.